welsakka/totletradingbot/README.md

 news networks and gained popularity.
 However, the obstacles to participate in these opportunities are still too great, despite developers' best efforts to make cryptos user-friendly.
 This includes the steep learning-curve of blockchain, understanding the Ethereum ecosystem, and more.
-Therefore, I propose that allowing users to particpate in an ETF will: 1.
-Ease new users into the ecosystem of tokens
+Therefore, I propose that allowing users to particpate in an ETF will:
+1. Ease new users into the ecosystem of tokens
-2. Increase participation in various platforms 3.
-Allow large institutions to gain exposure to the token market in a cheap and convinient way.
+2. Increase participation in various platforms
+3. Allow large institutions to gain exposure to the token market in a cheap and convinient way.
-Totle's API and platform are the perfect match for a Token ETF, simply because they are able to aggregate prices from various DEX's, making the most fair and accurate order book for any token.
+4. Create arbitrage opportunities for traders and Authorized Participants (or automatic burning/distribution of tokens) Totle's API and platform are the perfect match for a Token ETF, simply because they are able to aggregate prices from various DEX's, making the most fair and accurate order book for any token.
+A rough draft idea on how to implement an ETF is to create a multi-signiture wallet that has access to the Totle exchange.
+An ERC-20 or security token could be created to represent shares in the ETF, using oracles to get constant price updates on the ETF.

-### Potential ways to expand on this idea
+### Additional ways to expand on this idea
 1. Create an index of tokens to benchmark the performance of the ETF
-2. Rather than funding a wallet with ETH so the bot can purchase tokens, a custom ERC-20 token can be created that acts as shares of the ETF.
-Could use chainlink to get price data on ETF once established
 3. Remove use of third-party API's and soley use Totle API's